danajackson2/spelling-bee-frontend-updated/README.md

 4. When you answer correctly, the selected square is marked as done.
 You earn points equal to the difficulty of the word + difficulty levels of it's 8 surrounding neighboring squares

 5. When you answer incorrectly or run out of time, the selected square remains open for re-selection.
-The game switches to you opponent's turn.
+The game switches to your opponent's turn.

 6. The game ends when all squares are marked as done!